- Meat Boxes

 We want to give you the best possible customer experience.
 One way to achieve that is to get the richest picture we can of who you are by combining the data we have about you.

 We then use this to offer you promotions, products and services that are most likely to interest you.
-In the case of loyalty scheme members, we’ll also offer you relevant rewards.
+In the case of gourmet club members, we’ll also offer you relevant rewards.
+For example, we ask for your birthday (optional) in the ‘members area’ so that we can provide you with a tailored birthday offer.

-The data privacy law allows this as part of our legitimate interest in understanding our customers and providing the highest levels of service.
+The data privacy law allows this as part of our legitimate interests in understanding our customers and providing the highest levels of service.

 Of course, if you wish to change how we use your data, you’ll find details in the ‘What are my rights?’ section below.